ymruan/cms-performance-test-kit-guide/how_to/prepare_env.md

 If you use the rest of JDK versions, it might ran into some issue.

-# Hardware recommendation for test environment
+# Hardware recommendation for CMS test environment
 Here is the UCMDB hardware recommendation for enterprise deployment

 | Usage | CPU | RAM | Storage(free space)|